ai-zen/live2d-vue-workspace/packages/live2d-app/README.md

-a optimized version of the Live2D SDK Web Sample
+A optimized version of the Live2D SDK Web Sample